Zulkirra/zaark-bot/README.md

 Command | Description
 --- | --- |
 `!baro` | Displays the current time of the Void Trader.
-`!cycle <earth|cetus>` | Displays the current and remaining time of the current Earth and Cetus cycles.
+`!cycle <earth/cetus>` | Displays the current and remaining time of the current Earth and Cetus cycles.
 `!news` | Displays the currently active news.